wp-plugins/role-scoper/readme.txt

 = Other Fixes =
 * Fixed : Other user's unattached uploads were always available in Media Library, regardless of RS option setting
 * Fixed : XML-RPC (ScribeFire) posting failure in some configurations, due to PHP warning
-* Fixed : Non-Editors could not see newly added link in link-manager.php until RS cache is flushed
 * Fixed : SCOPER_NO_ATTACHMENT_COMMENTS constant definition was ineffective for Administrators
 * Fixed : If "Users CSV Entry" option enabled, Group Members could not be added via rs_group_members > edit
 * Fixed : Categories / terms were filtered even if removed from Realm > Taxonomy Usage